-In December 2012, the ADA was put to the test with its first food allergy-related case.
+In December 2012, the ADA was tested with its first food allergy-related case.
 Lesley University in Massachusetts, a private nonprofit university, mandates students living on campus to pay for and participate in its meal plan system.

 The case against Lesley University found that the school failed to make “necessary reasonable modifications in policies, practices, and procedures to permit students with celiac disease and/or food allergies to fully and equally enjoy the privileges, advantages, and accommodations of its food service and meal plan system.”

-The University settled with the U.S. Department of Justice and agreed that university students with food allergies and celiac disease can fully access the university’s meal plans and food services.
-Additionally, the University agreed to improve its food practices to enable students with food allergies and celiac disease to obtain safe and nutritional foods, and the school paid $50,000 in compensatory damages to the students who brought forth the suit.
+The University settled with the U.S. Department of Justice and agreed that students with food allergies and celiac disease should be able to fully access the university’s meal plans and food services.
+Additionally, the University agreed to improve its food practices to enable students with food allergies and celiac disease to obtain safe and nutritional foods.
+The school paid $50,000 in compensatory damages to the students who brought forth the suit.

 Another lawsuit found Rider University violated Title III of the ADA by “failing to make reasonable modifications to its policies, practices, and procedures for students with food allergy-related disabilities.
 The matter originated from a complaint by a former Rider student with celiac disease.

-The U.S. Attorney’s Office determined that Rider University failed to provide reasonable modifications to its policies, practices, and procedures for students with food allergy-related disabilities and failed to adequately train its staff on appropriate policies for accommodating individuals with food allergies.
+The U.S. Attorney’s Office determined that Rider University failed to provide reasonable modifications to its policies, practices, and procedures for students with food allergy-related disabilities.
+It also failed to adequately train its staff on appropriate policies for accommodating individuals with food allergies.
 Since the beginning of the investigation, Rider University has worked cooperatively to develop and amend its policies and practices to comply with the ADA.

 Title III of the ADA would cover privately-run child care centers and calls for childcare providers to provide children with disabilities an equal opportunity to participate in the center’s programs and services, even if it means the center has to make reasonable modifications to its policies and practices.
 (Title II of the ADA (504 plans) would cover summer programs and before and after-school programs provided by public schools that receive federal funding.)

 The exception is child care centers run by religious entities, such as churches, mosques, or synagogues.
-Such activities controlled by religious organizations are not covered by Title III.
+Title III does not cover such activities controlled by religious organizations.

 The ADA does not require restaurants to offer gluten-free accommodations, which can often feel isolating to a gluten-free eater.

 In J.D. v.
-Colonial Williamsburg, a student with celiac disease attended a school trip to Colonial Williamsburg, and the trip involved a lunch at the Shields Tavern.
+Colonial Williamsburg, a student with celiac disease attended a school trip to Colonial Williamsburg, which involved a lunch at the Shields Tavern.
 Even though Shields Tavern offered to provide the student with a gluten-free meal, the student’s parents said they didn’t trust the restaurant.

 Instead, the student’s parents sent their son with a packed lunch, asking that their son be allowed to eat his lunch inside the restaurant alongside the other students.
 The restaurant explained that it does not allow outside food to be consumed inside the restaurant because it could lead to a health code violation.

-The district court originally found that the restaurant did not violate the ADA because the restaurant would have provided the child with a gluten-free meal and therefore full and equal enjoyment of the restaurant.
-The family appealed this decision and won, which moves the case back to the District Court in Virginia for a jury trial.
+The district court originally found that the restaurant did not violate the ADA because the restaurant would have provided the child with a gluten-free meal and, therefore full and equal enjoyment of the restaurant.
+The family appealed this decision and won, which moved the case back to the District Court in Virginia for a jury trial.

 This is not the only court case challenging the expanded definition of the ADA and what is and isn’t considered a “disability.”
 In fact, there are several other pending cases, including: